Richard-Shimada/food-sales-predictions/README.md

-# Predicting sales of store items using regression models
+# Predicting sales of various store items using regression models
 ## Exploring/processing the data, fitting the models, and evaluating the results

 **Author**: Richard Shimada

 ### Business problem:

-What factors drive sales? item location?
-Weight? type of store?
+What features of items and the stores they are sold in are most impactful in determining total sales volume?

 ### Data:
 Dataset is from X, and contains fields.

-## Methods
-- Remove duplicates, impute, encode, scale.
--

-## Results

-### Here are examples of how to embed images from your sub-folder

 #### Visual 1 Title